hytech-racing/data_acq_cloud/README.md

 To turn on the wireguard vpn, run `sudo wg-quick up wg0` and `sudo wg-quick save wg0`. \
 To turn off the wireguard vpn, run `sudo wg-quick down wg0`

+> [!NOTE]
-> **_NOTE:_** In order to actually have traffic flow through the vpn and port 51820, drop all security groups and set the new security group to `CloudWebServerSecurity`.
+> In order to actually have traffic flow through the vpn and port 51820, drop all security groups and set the new security group to `CloudWebServerSecurity`.

 ## Adding yourself to the wireguard vpn